 The granny woman brewed horehound tea and told you to rest.

-other spellings: midwife, folk healer, old-time midwife, community healer, granny midwife, mountain midwife, and granny woman healer
+variations: midwife, folk healer, old-time midwife, community healer, granny midwife, mountain midwife, granny woman healer

 ★ Granny women were trusted not because of formal training, but because of lived wisdom - passed down, practiced, and proven in the community. ★